timkpaine/lantern/docs/quickstart.rst

 - PDF with no code
 - HTML with no code

+..
+WARNING:: Some functionality is deprecated in favor of TimKPaine/jupyterlab_email

 Publish
 ========
 Lantern provides a read-only view on your notebook, for quick-and-dirty web based reports.
+..
+WARNING:: This functionality is deprecated in favor of QuantStack/Voila

 Sample Datasets